Beliavsky/Fortran-code-on-GitHub/README.md

 [Numerical Analysis Problems and Solutions](https://github.com/Papelbon/numerical-anal): codes to solve boundary value problems and the time-dependent (time-independent) heat equation over a one dimensional region, by Pavel Kureichyk

+[octree-mg](https://github.com/jannisteunissen/octree-mg): implements parallel geometric multigrid methods on quadtree/octree grids, which can be used to solve elliptic PDEs such as Poissons's equation.
+Associated paper: [A geometric multigrid library for quadtree/octree AMR grids coupled to MPI-AMRVAC](https://www.sciencedirect.com/science/article/abs/pii/S001046551930253X), by J. Teunissen and R. Keppens, Computer Physics Communications (2019).

 [pdecheb](https://github.com/ivan-pi/pdecheb): Chebyshev polynomial software for elliptic-parabolic Systems of PDEs, by Ivan Pribec

 [pigasus](https://github.com/ratnania/pigasus): generic Python package for solving (system of) Partial Differential Equations, by Ahmed Ratnani.
 Its core is written in Fortran.
 The aim of Pigasus is to discretize spatial differential operators, which makes it easier to write different time schemes thanks to the oriented object aspect of Python.